 After you’ve settled in, walk a few blocks to another Duluth landmark-turned-beer-bar: Tycoon’s Alehouse.
 Tycoon’s used to be the Duluth City Hall building, as well as a detainment center for the old police station next door.
 It’s been rehabilitated and boasts turn-of-the-century charm and, of course, great beer from Fitger’s Brewhouse.

 On your way back to the hotel, stop by Carmody Irish Pub for one last pint.
 This Duluth mainstay now brews five styles of beer to complement its traditional Irish fare.

-At Two Harbors, take a minute to map out your next move.
+When you reach Two Harbors, take a minute to map out your next move.
 Outdoor enthusiasts can catch up with the Superior Hiking Trail, which runs nearly 300 miles atop the ridgeline overlooking the lake.
 The trail has various segments ranging from easy to difficult terrain, depending on your hiking preferences.
 You’ll encounter breathtaking landscapes no matter your route.

-Before you leave Two Harbors, don’t forget to buy a few growlers of beer from the new Castle Danger Brewery.
-This popular North Shore brewery started in the small town of Castle Danger.
-But, after many months of success, the brewery upgraded to a larger facility and taproom in Two Harbors.
+On your way back down the shore, don’t forget to buy a few growlers of beer from Castle Danger Brewery.
+This popular North Shore brewery started in the small town of Castle Danger, and after a very successful beginning, upgraded to a larger facility and taproom in Two Harbors.
 Don’t miss it!

 There are plenty of places to stop along the way, from scenic state parks, to hiking and biking trails, to the many beautiful waterfalls.
 Grab a slice of pie at Betty's, pick up some handmade chocolate at Great Lakes Candy Kitchen, and take in the view one last time.